 Khan says his market has a demand of more than 30,000 pherans a season but they are not able to supply.

-Batmaloo’s wholesale market is bustling with activity.“On an average each shop in this market must be having a sale of Rs eight lakhs per day,” says one wholesaler wishing anonymity.
-The only local manufacture comes from state run Woollen Mills at Bemina.
-“On an average they supply 500 pieces of Woollen inner trousers per day to this market.”
+Batmaloo’s wholesale market is bustling with activity.“On an average, each shop in this market must be having a sale of Rs eight lakhs per day,” says one wholesaler wishing anonymity.
+The only local manufacture comes from state-run Woollen Mills at Bemina.
+“On an average, they supply 500 pieces of Woollen inner trousers per day to this market.”

 Pherans for youngsters need to be trendy but for office goers, it is more sophisticated and less gaudy.
 Off late, men too are opting for classy woollen pherans – blacks, browns, greys are the colours with collar and narrow sleeves generally.
-Omar Abdullah’s pheran with muffler and cap as his winter get-up, has given the cloak a new respect and life.
+Omar Abdullah’s pheran with muffler and cap as his winter get-up has given the cloak new respect and life.

-Mehnaz says for the year 2015, girls are trying check designs and trench coats (coats with belts) besides wraps, capes, long sweaters with pants.
+Mehnaz says for the year 2015, girls are trying to check designs and trench coats (coats with belts) besides wraps, capes, long sweaters with pants.
 This year she suggests her clients to preferably use tunics made of tweed and wool pants to keep them warm.

 Kaftan Craze, who is solely responsible for making Kaftan a fashion statement in Kashmir, has also jumped into the pheran.
-“I am giving modern touch to pherans,” says Adil Mir.
+“I am giving a modern touch to pherans,” says Adil Mir.
 “My pheran collection will look like overcoats and trench coats.”
 Wait for Kashmir’s fashion czar.